 Nobody is comfortable with taxation in Pakistan especially the telecommunication sector.
-We end up paying for the lack of progress country has made in collecting taxes from others.
+We end up paying for the lack of progress the country has made in collecting taxes from others.

-I read that out of 190 million people only 920,000 people filed their tax returns last year.
-So in a situation like this the reliance on indirect taxes becomes very high.
+Out of 190 million people, only 920,000 people filed their tax returns last year.
+So in a situation like this, the reliance on indirect taxes becomes very high.

-Telecommunications, as mentioned have 120 million SIMs so it becomes a very effective mechanism for the government to collect taxes.
-The level of taxation in this country is highest in the world taking one third of our revenue.
+Telecommunications, as mentioned have 120 million SIMs so it becomes a very easy mechanism for the government to collect taxes.
+The level of taxation in this country is highest in the world, taking away one-third of our revenue.

 Lately, despite all assurances, all provinces have started taxing mobile data which is extremely detrimental to the investment and also to the vision that the government and even provincial governments have towards the progressive digital educated workforce.

-Why has industry failed to convince the government on the taxing issues?
+Why has the industry failed to convince the government on the taxing issues?

-We have been talking to the respective authorities and he response was not positive.
-We go and meet officials and present our cases but sometimes they take these decisions which in my opinion will only benefit us in short run.
+We have been talking to the respective authorities and the response was not positive.
+We go and meet officials and present our cases but sometimes they take such decisions, which in my opinion, will only benefit us in the short run.

 We are still fighting and we haven’t given up.
 Interestingly, we are arguing with the provincial governments too.

 What should be the rational tax regime?

 It should never be more than 10%.
-Withholding Tax (WHT) is the advance tax which people can reclaim at the end of the year but interestingly people who are paying these taxes are below the minimum income group and of course, they are not tax return filers.
+Withholding Tax (WHT) is the advance tax that people can reclaim at the end of the financial year but interestingly people who are paying these taxes are below the minimum income group and of course, they are not tax return filers.
 These people do not really have the ability to get the tax refunded.

-They are not supposed to pay taxes but every time they top up Rs.
-100 about Rs.
-25 or 30 out of them go straight to the government in terms of various taxes.
+They are not supposed to pay such taxes on cellular services but every time they top up Rs.
+100, about Rs.
+25 or 30 are deducted out of them that go straight to the government in shape of various taxes.